1. What is seasonal influenza (flu)?

-How many doses of the flu vaccine are required?
+11. How many doses of flu vaccine is required?

 People need to take 1 dose of flu vaccine every year.
 However, children below 9 years need to take 2 doses of the vaccine, 4 weeks apart, if they are taking the flu vaccine for the first time.

 12. Why do people need to get flu vaccine every year?

 Every year, members of the World Health Organization (WHO) in the Global Influenza Surveillance Network identify the flu viruses circulating in the upcoming season that may lead to severe complications.
 Flu viruses are able to mutate and evolve very quickly, so the vaccine which was taken in the previous season may not give protection from the viruses circulating in the next season.
 In addition, immunity level against influenza viruses starts to decline over time.

 13. How long should people wait before getting vaccinated with flu vaccine for the following season?